Sylvance/yummy-recipes-flask-app/README.md

 # Yummy Recipes
 Yummy recipes provides a platform for users to keep track of their awesome recipes and share with others if they so wish.

-To view the templates visit;
+To view the templates or designs repo visit;
 ## Sign Up
 https://sylvance.github.io/yummyrecipes/designs/ui/signup.html
 ![Alt text](https://sylvance.github.io/yummyrecipes/designs/ui/images/signup.png?raw=true "Sign Up")